 There’s nothing like the leeward rail of a sailboat buried in the water, the tiller or wheel gripped firmly fighting the pressure, or is there?
 Actually, any top sailor who specializes in making a boat get from point A to point B as quickly and efficiently as possible will tell you that the real secret to speed is balance and control.
-In fact, even sailors who may not particularly care about making their boat go a tenth of a knot faster upwind can relate to the need for understanding sail trim and sailing technique as an aid to control.
-Ultimately, it is trim and technique that allow you to be the master of your boat when it gets windy (instead of the other way around).
+Even sailors who may not care about making their boat go a 10th of a knot faster upwind can relate to the need for understanding sail trim and sailing technique as an aid to control.
+Trim and technique allow you to be the master of your boat when it gets windy, instead of the other way around.

 All sailboats need an optimum of “X” amount of power.
-A certain amount of heel allows the boat to sail on its lines, gives the rudder bite, and helps create lift.
-(That’s why you will see racing crews huddled on the leeward rail in light air to induce heel.)
+A certain amount of heel allows the boat to sail on her lines and gives the rudder bite and helps create lift.
+(That’s why you will see racing crews huddled on the leeward rail in light air to induce heel).
 More than “X” and the extra heel creates drag.
 Weather helm is the indicator.
-Sailing with more helm and heel than is optimal is like driving your car down the street on the doors instead of on the wheels.
+Sailing with more helm and heel than the optimum can be likened to driving your car down the street on the doors, instead of on the wheels.
 So, as in all things, we need to strike a balance and find the middle way.
 So, how does one remain in control?

-The quickest way to get a sailboat back up on its feet is to ease the sheets.
+The quickest way to get a sailboat back up on her feet is to ease the sheets.
 This is especially true when sailing on a reach, when you are attempting to sail more or less in a straight line.
-Easing mainsail and headsail sheets turns sideways-force into forward-force.
+Easing mainsail and headsail sheets turns sideways force into forward force.
 Ease far enough and the sail will luff, spilling excess power.
-When sailing on a reach, the sails can be eased in every puff (in part because of the extra horsepower, but also because the apparent wind moves aft).
-To keep constant rudder pressure and consistent heel, ease in the puffs and trim in the lulls when reaching.
-Remember, it is the sails that steer the boat.
-The rudder is just a fine tune device.
+When sailing on a reach, in every puff, the sails can be eased, in part because of the extra horsepower, but also because the apparent wind moves aft.
+To keep constant rudder pressure and consistent heel, ease in the puffs, and trim in the lulls when reaching.
+Remember, it is the sails that steer the boat; the rudder is just a fine-tune device.

 Remember, you only need “X” amount of power, so it’s okay to let the sail luff a little.
-Upwind, drop the traveler and allow the mainsail to backwind along the forward 20-30%.
-Move the jib lead aft and let the top of the jib luff slightly.
+Upwind, drop the traveler and allow the mainsail to backwind along the forward 20 to 30 percent.
+Move the jib lead aft, and let the top of the jib luff slightly.
 If you need to drop the traveler to balance the boat, the jib lead should move aft to match the shape to the mainsail.
-When reaching, ease the sheets and allow the sails to luff slightly rather than allowing too much heel.
-If you have to luff both sails constantly (more than 50% of mainsail), it’s time to reduce sail area.
+Reaching, ease the sheets and allow the sails to luff slightly rather than allowing too much heel.
+If you have to luff both sails constantly (more than 50 percent of mainsail), it’s time to reduce sail area.

-In general some heel is good, too much heel is bad.
-To paraphrase (rather badly) from an ancient Zen saying, “as in all things, the correct answer certainly lies in the middle way.”
+So, the ultimate answer is some heel is good; too much heel is bad.
+To paraphrase rather badly from an ancient Zen saying, “As in all things, the correct answer certainly lies in the middle way.”